metricube/pppd_pyhook/README.md

         plugin pyhook.so

 ## Usage

 Edit /etc/ppp/hooks.py as required

  - If you don't want a particular hook defined - rename/remove it from hooks.py

 ## Troubleshooting & Limitations

- - Tested on CentOS6 x86_64 only
+ - Tested on CentOS6 and Ubuntu x86_64 only
  - Spurious errors.
 Check if SELinux is enabled.
 It limits greatly what pppd (and hence the python hooks) can do.
 Check the SELinux audit log (/var/log/audit/audit.log)